Periodontal Disease

 If you have been told you have periodontal (gum) disease, you’re not alone.
 An estimated 80 percent of American adults currently have some form of the disease.
 Periodontal diseases range from simple gum inflammation to serious disease that results in major damage to the soft tissue and bone that support the teeth.
 In the worst cases, teeth are lost.

 Gum disease is a threat to your oral health.
-Research is also pointing to health effects of periodontal diseases that go well beyond your mouth (more about this later).
+Research is also pointing to possible health effects of periodontal diseases that go well beyond your mouth (more about this later).
 Whether it is stopped, slowed or gets worse depends a great deal on how well you care for your teeth and gums every day, from this point forward.

 Our mouths are full of bacteria.
 These bacteria, along with mucus and other particles, constantly form a sticky, colorless “plaque” on teeth.
 Brushing and flossing help get rid of plaque.
 Plaque that is not removed can harden and form bacteria-harboring “tartar” that brushing doesn’t clean.
 Only a professional cleaning by a dentist or dental hygienist can remove tartar.